SpinalHDL/SpinalDoc/spinal/examples/vga.md

 }
 ```

-But this not a very good way to specify it, because it's redundant for Vertical and Horizontal timings.
+But this not a very good way to specify it because it is redundant for vertical and horizontal timings.

-Let's write it by a clearer way :
+Let's write it in a clearer way:

 ```scala
 case class VgaTimingsHV(timingsWidth: Int) extends Bundle {